Give Facebook Ads a shot before you put it on the shelf

-I'm no Facebook advertising professional, but I've had my nose in it for the past month.
-I am really trying to see if it can bear fruit of any sort.
-Here are some points off the bat that will give you a heads up if youe plan on experimenting to see if Facebook is worthy of your advertising arsenal.
+I’m no Facebook advertising professional, but I’ve had my nose in it for the past month.
+I am trying to see if it can bear fruit of any sort.
+Here are some points off the bat that will give you a heads up if you plan on experimenting.
+Give it a shot and see if Facebook is worthy of your advertising arsenal.

 1. Is your business a good model for Facebook ads?

 2. Facebook Image, Videos, Posts, Headlines and Descriptions: Anatomy

 - Carousel – Multiple 1.9:1 Can display 3+ Slides

 - Video / Slideshow – YouTube, Vimeo, Direct Upload – Auto Play

 - Use Existing Post – Any post on your fan page boosted to followers, friends and distant friends

 - Call to action – Contact Us, Learn More, Download Now, Shop Now